Crinstaniev/eth-data-collection/docs/etherscan-python.md

 The example initializes an Etherscan object with an API key, and then retrieves the block rewards for 100 blocks (from block 1000000 to 1000100) using the get_block_reward_by_block_number method of the Etherscan object.
 The block rewards are stored in a list, which is then converted into a pandas dataframe.
 The dataframe is then displayed.

-You can also find usage example and some visualization in [Example](../examples/etherscan-python.ipynb)